-In a perfect world, your contributions would always be acknowledged.
-Your boss would automatically recognize you for going above and beyond and give you a nice little raise to boot.
+In a perfect world, your work would speak for itself.
+Your boss would automatically recognize you for going above and beyond and give you a promotion with a nice little raise to boot.

-In the real world, people who know how to promote themselves and their contributions (without being annoying about it) get ahead of their higher-performing peers all the time.
+In the real world, people who know how to make themselves and their contributions seen (without being annoying about it) get ahead of their higher-performing peers all the time.
+As the work world shifts from an hours-worked mentality to a work-accomplished one, remote workers need to master the subtle art of “managing up” and be proactive in making sure their work is seen.

 For those of us who find self-promotion intimidating or just plain distasteful, how exactly should we go about demonstrating our value at work — particularly when the impact of our work is often so difficult to measure in the first place?